wangziqi2013/wangziqi2013.github.io/_posts/2019-03-05-Dual-Page-Ckpt.markdown

 position bit vector (CPBV).
 If the bit is set, then the clean version of the cache line (i.e. versions created by a previous epoch) is in derived page.
 Otherwise it is in its home page.
 The second bit vector is dirty bit vector (DBV).
 If a bit is set, then there exists a dirty version of the line written by the current epoch.
 This dirty version will be written back to the NVM and become the clean version for future epoches.
-The last field
+The last field is a valid bit indicating whether the entry is being used or not.
+If DRAM is used as L4 cache, necessary hardware components are also added to support it.
+Addresses from the L4 cache are physical addresses after MMU translation as in processor caches.